bfriel/Cycl/README.md

 **Objective:** Routes can be viewed through the API/User interface.

-- [ ] Saved Routes appear automatically on User Page
+- [x] Saved Routes appear automatically on User Page
-- [ ] Feed shows routes of all folowees
+- [x] Feed shows routes of all users
-- [ ] Feed and User Page are styled
+- [x] Feed and User Page are styled

 * [Phase Three][phase-three]
 [phase-three]: docs/phases/phase3.md